TrinaNix4/modern_react_bootcamp/Readme.md

 * hot reloading: when you change a source file, automatically reloads
   - is very clever and tries to only reload relevant files
 * enables easy testing and deployment

+# Modules: Import and Exports

+- Modules
+  CRA uses ES2015 "modules"; this is a newer standardized version of Node's require()

+You use this to export/import classes/data/functions between JS files